stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/13_bresenham-guide-2x.png "Using the rates of change to determine the intersection point")

-(Note that there is a floating point value in the above diagram — 0.5 — but I will shortly show how to avoid it in our calculations.)
+(Note that there is a floating point value in the above diagram — 1.5 — but I will shortly show how to avoid it in our calculations.)

-We will use epsilon, with the symbol ε, to represent the current rate of change in Y. This is because that rate of change will not necessarily always be ΔY — it normally varies depending on any error introduced with each iteration of the algorithm.
-The initial value for ε is zero, and at the start of each iteration of the algorithm we will add ΔY to it.
+We will use epsilon, with symbol ε, to represent the current rate of change in Y. This is because the rate of change will not necessarily always be ΔY — it can vary depending on any error introduced with each iteration of the algorithm.
+The initial value for ε is zero, and at the start of each iteration we will add ΔY to it.
 This addition represents the change in Y that occurs each time we take one step along the X-axis.
 Since we are currently in the first iteration of the algorithm, we add ΔY to ε and so the new value of ε is 0 + 2 which is 2.

 We can now compare the value of ε to the value of the midpoint: